TimmMcla/TimmMcla/README.md

   <li>Flutter / Dart - 1 year</li>
 </ul>

-<p>I love to learn new technologies, and discovering new ways to solve old problems.</p>
+<p>I love to learn new technologies, and discovering new ways to solve problems.</p>

 <h6>updated 2021</h6>